 DHCP Release Click the DHCP Release button to delete the Router's current Internet IP address.

 DHCP Renew Click the DHCP Renew button to get a new Internet IP address for the Router.

-To refresh the Status screen, click the Refresh button.
+To update the Router's status information, click the Refresh button.
 To get more information about the features, click the Help button.